shtse8/DartScript/README.md

    `http://localhost:8080`) in your web browser.

-You should see the heading "DartScript Proof of Concept" and the box below should update with the message "Hello from Dart WASM (via dartScriptSetText)!".
-Check the browser's developer console for additional logs.
+You should see the heading "DartScript Proof of Concept" and the box below should update with the final HTML content set by `DartScriptApi.setHtml`.
+Check the browser's developer console for additional logs detailing the API calls.

 ## Next Steps

 Based on `memory-bank/activeContext.md`:

-- **Implement DartScript APIs:** Define and implement more Dart-side APIs for DOM manipulation (e.g., getting elements, adding listeners), event handling, etc.
+- **Refine error handling:** Implement better error reporting from within the loaded Dart WASM modules back to the main page/console.
-- **Configuration Passing:** Design a mechanism to pass configuration from tag attributes to the loaded WASM module.
+- **Configuration Passing:** Design and implement a mechanism to pass configuration data (e.g., from tag attributes like `<dart-script src="..." data-config="value">`) to the loaded WASM module's `main` function.
-- **Refine Error Handling:** Improve error reporting from within loaded Dart WASM modules.
+- **Expand DOM API:** Consider adding more essential DOM manipulation functions (e.g., adding/removing elements, handling events).
+- **Package Management Exploration:** Begin research and planning for how external Dart packages could be integrated or used.

 ## Memory Bank